 Let’s do the maths on these ‘catastrophe’ figures.
 Starting with a population of No, after t years the population will have grown to N = No exp(rt), where r is the natural (non-immigration) percentage rate of population increase (r = birth rate – death rate).
 Of course, there are many factors that affect r, such as climate, disease, war, standard of living and so on.
 Typically, population growth rates are between 0.1% and 3% annually.
 For a conservative estimate we will take r = 0.1% and No = 1,000.
 Over a 70,000 year period we find N = 2.5 × 10 power 33.
 In words, earth’s population should be some million, billion, billion, billion.
 This an impossibly large number when compared to the earth’s current 7.8 billion people .
 Either the population growth calculation is hopelessly wrong, or the theory of human evolution is suspect!

-On the other hand, taking the biblical data of just No = 8 people after the Flood (around 2,300 BC), we need a mean growth rate of r = 0.5% to achieve the present world population of 7 billion.
+On the other hand, taking the biblical data of just No = 8 people after the Flood (around 2,300 BC), we need a mean growth rate of r = 0.5% to achieve a world population of over 7 billion.
 This computation appears much more realistic.